geirolz/advxml/docs/Zoom.md

 ---
 ### How to run
-To run a zoom you need to have a "target", a `NodeSeq` instance.
+To run a zoom we need to have a "target", a `NodeSeq` instance.
-So if you have an unbinded `XmlZoom` conceptually you have to pass a `NodeSeq` instance as target when you invoke the zoom, while `BindedXmlZoom` already has this information so is not necessary specify the zoom target.
+So if we have an unbinded `XmlZoom` conceptually we have to pass a `NodeSeq` instance as target when we invoke the zoom, while `BindedXmlZoom` already has this information so is not necessary specify the zoom target when you need to run it.

 To run a zoom we can use two method, `run` and `detailed`.
 - `run` return a `F[NodeSeq]` as result of the zooming action.